 This post may contain affiliate links which means I may receive a commission from purchases made through links.
 I will only recommend products I have personally used!
 Learn more on my private policy page.

-There are so many parts that go into branding your blog!
+There are so many parts that go into your blogging brand.
 It’s honestly a lot and I’ll be going over all of the steps today.
 So get out your pencil and paper, and get ready to take some serious notes!

-I think the first part of branding your blog really starts with what niche you choose, and the demographics of people you want to reach.
+I think the first part of your blogging brand really starts with what niche you choose, and the demographics of people you want to reach.

 Your niche is going to be the overall topic that you talk about, so everything else that you do will revolve around it!
 Plus, what audience are you trying to reach?
 What would appeal to them the most?

 For example, my blog is Business Women Thrive.
 And my mission statement is helping young women thrive in their blogs/ businesses.
 So, my brand is based on young women in business.

 Therefore, my blog has a more feminine feel to it.
 I try to remain professional while still trying to appeal to a younger audience!
 It’s all about balance.

 To narrow down your brand, start by picking a niche and choosing a demographic of people you want to reach.